swr06/GLGame/README.md

   - Particle Batcher ✓
 - Physics
 - Helper functions (such as windowing functions etc..)  ✓
-- Texture atlas ✓
+- Texture atlas / Sprite Sheet api ✓
-  - Custom Sampling
+  - Custom Sampling ✓

 This engine is still in development.